buddyboy52/buddyboy52/README.md

->"Programming is just saying “I have a meeting in an hour so better not start on this yet” to yourself until you die"
+>"Programming is just saying 'I have a meeting in an hour so better not start on this yet' to yourself until you die"
 ><br> -Alex EngelBerg

 <!--